ruby-amqp/rubybunny.info/articles/exchanges.md

 ## About this guide

-This guide covers the use of exchanges according to the AMQP 0.9.1 specification including message publishing, common usage scenarios and how to accomplish typical operations using the Bunny.
+This guide covers the use of exchanges according to the AMQP 0.9.1 specification, including broader topics related to message publishing, common usage scenarios and how to accomplish typical operations using Bunny.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
 The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).